Brands Still Haven’t Figured Out How To Talk To LGBTQ Consumers

 The Growing Potential Of Queer Branding

 The poll asked 1,500 INTO readers and 2,600 Grindr users about their attitudes toward LGBTQ-focused advertising, while Brand Innovators surveyed 278 marketing execs across multiple consumer industries on their brand strategies.
-Most of the marketing professionals (53%) said they spend 0% to 4% annually on LGBTQ consumers; the next-highest percentage, while just 3%, devote 20% or more of their annual ad spend to queer consumers.
+Most of the marketing professionals (53%) said they spend 0% to 4% annually on LGBTQ consumers; 29%, the next-highest percentage, spend between 5% and 9% on that demographic; while just 3% devote 20% or more of their annual ad spend to queer customers.

 That may not be enough.
 It’s difficult to assess LGBTQ consumers’ spending power, but in 2016, analysts at LGBT Capital estimated it at $965 billion in the U.S. and up to $5.4 trillion globally.
 Not only did 7.3% of U.S. millennials identify as LGBTQ as of 2016, according to Gallup (GLAAD puts that figure much higher, at 20%), but younger people–especially gen-Zers–are less committed to traditional gender norms and more embracing of queer culture overall.

-As Fast Company has reported, savvy brands are finding opportunities by tapping into LGBTQ iconography–not just among young queer consumers, but among young consumers, period.
+As Fast Company has reported, savvy brands are finding opportunities by tapping into LGBTQ iconography–and not just among young queer consumers, but among young consumers, period.
 Disney, for example, recently hired four drag queens who competed on VH1’s RuPaul’s Drag Race for a social influencer campaign for A Wrinkle in Time.
 And while Suitsupply lost some 10,000 Instagram followers after launching an overtly gay menswear campaign last month, it’s a likely bet that the brand shored up its standing among 18–29-year-olds, a demographic with overwhelmingly favorable attitudes toward homosexuality.

 Actions Beat Words

-Note: Correction: This article has been updated to reflect that the the total sample size of LGBTQ consumers polled is 4,100, not 3,200 as initially stated.